If you are into any kind of content marketing, you may know the term Pillar Posts.

 2- What does your audience search to meet their requirement?

 Moving on with the same example.
-You must look at various aspects of prevention on heart diseases, but what exactly your audience is looking, is the most important.
-If they are keen on a healthy diet plan for a healthy heart, you can’t stress upon weight loss.
+You must look at various aspects of the prevention of heart diseases, but what exactly your audience is looking, is the most important.
+If they are keen on a healthy diet plan for a healthy heart, you can’t stress weight loss.

 3- What is the thought process of your audience?